 The needles are very thin and inserted and superficially into the skin.
 You may feel a slight aching or dull sensation after the needles are inserted.

-Please consider taking a walk along the wooded path in Sligo Creek directly before or after your treatment session to integrate the work before returning to your daily activities.
+Please consider taking a walk in a park or perhaps taking a nap directly before or after your treatment session to integrate the work before returning to your daily activities.

 This depends on the duration and severity of your symptoms and your diagnosis; treatment plans are determined on an individual basis.

-Often, a person will come with an acute symptom that is resolved in the first few visits.
-In order to enhance and maintain the benefits of these first visits and address the underlying cause, Lucía may recommend a series of treatments.
+Often, a person will come with an acute symptom that is resolved in the first 6-8 visits.
+In order to enhance and maintain the benefits of these first visits and address the underlying cause, Lucía may recommend further treatments.

 This is preventative medicine at its best.

 Plan to invest moderate time and resources into your acupuncture care.
 Inquire with your Health Insurance company about benefits for Acupuncture.
-Mind in Heart Acupuncture accepts checks and cash payment and will provide you with a receipt you can submit to your Insurance Company for reimbursement.
+Mind in Heart Healing accepts no-touch credit card payment and will provide you with a receipt you can submit to your Insurance Company for reimbursement.

 The ear has reflex points that connect to the entire body.
 The primary auricular treatment used with individuals struggling with addiction is an acupuncture protocol known as Acudetox.
 This simple protocol has been shown to have significant impacts in many aspects of the lives of patients, including reduction in cravings, improved sleep, improved mood and an increased ability to find healing within.